-- A. Inspections may be done at any time during the entire program and may either be announced or surprise inspections. - B. In addition to the documentation required by Rules 21 and 24, the following items must be available during inspections:
+A. Inspections may be done at any time during the entire program and may either be announced or unannounced.

-- 1. Daily schedule that includes the dates, exercises to be conducted, and lecture hours per date, as applicable. - 2.
+- B. In addition to the documentation required by Rules 21 and 24, the following items must be available during inspections: - 1.
+Daily schedule that includes the dates or day of the program, training to be conducted, and lecture hours per date or day of the program, as applicable. - 2.
 Current lesson plan being used by the academy. - 3.
-First Aid Kit and appropriate written safety plan. - 4.
+First aid kit and appropriate written safety plan. - 4.
 Range flags, lights or signs to indicate that the range is in use. - 5.
 Appropriate high visibility, fluorescent dummy ammunition.